techmania-team/techmania-docs/English/Skins.md

 ```
 Each value is a sprite sheet.
 Refer to the [Terminology](Terminology.md) page for the meaning of most fields.

-The items in a note skin support the following skin-specific fields:
 |Item|Supports `scale`|Supports `speed`|Supports `additiveShader`|
 |--|--|--|--|
 |`basic`|Yes \*square|||